AkstonCap/DEX/README.md

 5. Markets

-Here you'll see an overview of tokens on Nexus and their market attributes (price, volume, etc) vs NXS.
-You can also search for specific token names by inputting in the search field above the bottom table.
+Here you'll see overview tables of tokens on Nexus and their market attributes (price, volume, etc) vs NXS.
+You can also search for specific token names by inputting characters in the search field above the bottom table.

 ### Module security